ManuelRausch/StatConfR/paper.md

 - the Gaussian noise model [@Maniscalco2016],
 - the independent Gaussian model [@Rausch2017],
 - the weighted evidence and visibility model [@Rausch2018],
-- the lognormal noise model [@Shekhar2020a], -
+- the lognormal noise model [@Shekhar2020a],
 - the lognormal weighted evidence and visibility model [@shekhar_how_2024],
 - the independent truncated Gaussian model [@rausch_measures_2023] based on the model specification used for the original meta-d$^\prime$/d$^\prime$ method [@Maniscalco2012; @Maniscalco2014], and
 - the independent truncated Gaussian model based on the model specification of Hmetad [@Fleming2017a].
-In addition, the `statConfR` package provides functions for estimating meta-d$^\prime$/d$^\prime$, the most widely-used measure of metacognitive efficiency, allowing both @Maniscalco2012's and @Fleming2017a's model specification.
+In addition, the `statConfR` package provides functions for estimating two different groups of measures of metacognition:
+- meta-d$^\prime$/d$^\prime$, the most widely-used measure of metacognitive efficiency, allowing both @Maniscalco2012's and @Fleming2017a's model specification.
-Finally, the `statConfR` package includes an example data set previously published in @hellmann_simultaneous_2023, with which the functions can be  tested.
+- Information-theoretic measures of metacognitve accuracy [@dayan_metacognitive_2023], Finally, the `statConfR` package includes an example data set previously published in @hellmann_simultaneous_2023, with which the functions can be  tested.
 The `statConfR` reference manual provides documentation of each function of the latest release (https://cran.r-project.org/web/packages/statConfR/statConfR.pdf).